matteosaveriano/task-teaching-and-supervision/README.md

 Please acknowledge the authors in any acedemic publication that used parts of these codes.
 ```
 @article{Caccavale2017,
-    title = {Kinesthetic Teaching and Attentional Supervision of Structured Tasks in Human-Robot Interaction},
+    title = "Kinesthetic Teaching and Attentional Supervision of Structured Tasks in Human-Robot Interaction",
-    author = {Caccavale, Riccardo and Saveriano, Matteo and Finzi, Alberto and Lee, Dongheui",
+    author = "Caccavale, Riccardo and Saveriano, Matteo and Finzi, Alberto and Lee, Dongheui",
     journal = "Autonomous Robots",
     year = 2017,
     volume = ,